-While it may seem like a lovey-dovey scenario, the truth is Joe is not mentally stable and people are actually loving his character and admiring that he did what he had to do in order to keep Beck ‘safe’.
-It comes as a shocker that there are individuals who are declaring Joe’s actions as justice.
+While it may seem like a lovey-dovey scenario, the truth is Joe is not mentally stable, and people are loving his character and admiring that he did what he had to do to keep Beck’ safe’.
+It comes as a shocker that there are individuals who are declaring Joe’s actions as a justice.

 In only the first episode, Patty hooks up with the same homeless man and is about to set him on fire.
-It’s basically about a girl whose only chance at beauty was to lose weight, and now she wants to get revenge by becoming a pageant queen.
+It’s basically about a girl who’s the only chance at beauty was to lose weight, and now she wants to get revenge by becoming a pageant queen.

 4. 13 Reasons Why

-The very popular and one of the most controversial shows 13 Reasons Why is the story of Hannah Baker who commits suicide and leaves behind a series of tapes opening up about who was responsible for her death.
+The prevalent and one of the most controversial shows 13 Reasons Why is the story of Hannah Baker, who commits suicide and leaves behind a series of tapes opening up about who was responsible for her death.

-There is a massive debate on social media about this one as many individuals have taken it to social media to criticize how it ‘glorifies’ very serious topics such as rape, suicide, bullying, gun control, and much more.
+There is a massive debate on social media about this one, as many individuals have taken it to social media to criticize how it ‘glorifies’ severe topics such as rape, suicide, bullying, gun control, and much more.